houssem-yahiaoui/fileupload-nodejs/README.md

 ### **Change Log** :
 1. **V1** all supported functionalities.
 2. Full re-write in **Typescript**.
-3. Code Quality : **Prettier** and **Husky** and **Lint-staged** for formating and re-commiting code quality.
+3. Code Quality : **Prettier** and **Husky** and **Lint-staged** for formating and re-committing code quality.

-Finally, for even more details please check this Youtube tutorial I've created that explain's just that.
+Finally, for even more details please check this Youtube tutorial I've created that explains just that.

 Link : https://youtu.be/pXHOF4GWuZQ